Oh, where even the substitute hosts have more fun than a substitute host deserves to have.

 They were arrested for trespassing.

-But uh Alan Keyes has said that he will come back every day and and keep getting arrested until they fill up the South Bend jails until graduation.
+But Alan Keyes has said that he will come back every day and keep getting arrested until they fill up the South Bend jails until graduation.

-Well, if there's a cup a number of things that that Alan loves, it's it's virtue, morality, and being arrested and attracting attention to someone.
+Well, if there's a number of things that Alan loves, it's virtue, morality, and being arrested and attracting attention to himself.

-But this is gonna be a real ground zero if that's if that term is usable anymore uh for this debate, and and rightfully so.
+But this is going to be a real ground zero, if that term is usable anymore, for this debate.

 Notre Dame has, in a way, asked for it.

-And I love Notre Dame and I and I have a huge respect for the Catholic faith.
+And I love Notre Dame and I have a huge respect for the Catholic faith.

-And the enduring question is uh do I as a non Catholic, I may value the tenets of the faith more than the university does on this occasion in inviting such a radically radically anti life president.
+And the enduring question is, as a non-Catholic, I may value the tenets of the faith more than the university does on this occasion in inviting such a radically, radically anti-life president.

 Okay, not to bring down the room.